08/01/2021

 - Prepare Required Documents

-- Selling a Car with a Lien to Junkyards or Scrap Yards
+- Selling a Car with a Lien to Junkyards or Scrapyards

 - Can You Scrap a Car with a Title Loan?